pph-collective/provident-app/README.md

 ### Save updated firebase data

-For database changes, edit the seed json file located at `./tests/fixtures/seed.json`
+For database changes, edit the seed json file located at `./tests/fixtures/seed.json`.
+Use the `subCollections` key to identify sub-collections.

 For authentication changes
 - Edit authentications changes through the firebase console or through the web app (registering, user management page,